Milad-Akarie/auto_route_library/README.md

 ## Custom Route Transitions

-To use custom route transitions use a `CustomRoute` and pass in your preferences.
+To use custom route transitions, use a `CustomRoute` and pass in your preferences.
 The `TransitionsBuilder` function needs to be passed as a static/const reference that has the same signature as the `TransitionsBuilder` function of the `PageRouteBuilder` class.

 ```dart